What Phosphorus is Right For Your Bulbs?

 Phosphorus stays put

-We all add nitrogen fertilizers to the surface of our soil, and it moves through the soil, reaching the roots.
+We all add nitrogen fertilizers to the surface of our soil, and nitrogen moves through the soil, reaching the roots.
 Phosphorus doesn’t move, so add it near the roots at planting time.
 Mix in a powdered phosphorus soil amendment or fertilizer at the bottom of your planting hole.

 Which source of phosphorus should you add?
 Keep reading.